 Applying for retirement after age 67: what consequences on the amount of retirement?

-Verified 31 October 2025 - Directorate of Legal and Administrative Information (Prime Minister)
+Verified 01 January 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)

 If you apply for retirement after age 67, this may allow you to increase the amount of your retirement.

-Indeed, if you postpone your retirement application beyond the age of 67, you can benefit from a increase your insurance term (i.e. your number of quarters) with the Pension Insurance equal to 2.5% for each quarter over the age of 67.
+Indeed, if you postpone your retirement application beyond the age of 67, you can benefit from a increase your insurance term (i.e. your number of quarters) with the Pension Insurance equal to 2.5% for each quarter past the age of 67.

 Increasing your duration of insurance with Retirement Insurance allows you to benefit from a higher pension amount from Retirement Insurance.

-Indeed, the amount of your pension from the Pension Insurance depends on your total number quarters of pension insurance, all plans combined and, of that total number of quarters, of number of quarters validated with Retirement Insurance.
+Indeed, the amount of your pension from the Pension Insurance depends on your total number of quarters of pension insurance, all plans combined and, of that total number of quarters, of number of quarters validated with Retirement Insurance.

 The retirement pension of the Pension Insurance is calculated as follows: